explorer14/Leaflet.DriveTime/README.md

 Then add reference to the `Leaflet.DriveTime.js` (no CDN for now, apologies for that! so please bear with me and just download the source file onto your machine and add reference from there.
 I will sort out the CDN in the coming weeks.)

 ### Usage
-The plugin exposes a `DriveTime` object that can be used as shown below:
+The plugin exposes a `DriveTime` object and the `GetDriveTimePolygon` function takes the origin lat/long, drive time in minutes, Mapbox API access token as input parameters and a callback that should be run when the polygon is ready, as shown below:

-`DriveTime.GetDriveTimePolygon(eventInvoker.latlng, driveTimeInMinutes, function (driveTimePolygonGeoJSON) {`
+`DriveTime.GetDriveTimePolygon(eventInvoker.latlng, driveTimeInMinutes, mapboxAccessToken, function (driveTimePolygonGeoJSON) {`
     `L.mapbox.featureLayer().setGeoJSON(driveTimePolygonGeoJSON).addTo(mapBoxMap);                    `
 `});`

+You are going to need the Mapbox API access token to access their RESTful Directions API.

-For e.g. I can click on a Mapbox map (which uses Leaflet map internally) to establish the origin point and read the drive time input from a text field on the page like so:
+In this example, I have clicked on the Mapbox map (which uses Leaflet map internally) to establish the origin point and read the drive time input from a text field on the page like so:

 `$(document).ready(function () {`
         `L.mapbox.accessToken = 'Your own API key';`